Moddable-OpenSource/moddable/documentation/pins/audioout.md

 	audio.enqueue(0, AudioOut.Tone, 330, 1000);
 }
 ```

+### Properties

+All properties of the audioOut instance are read-only.

+#### sampleRate

+The sample rate of the instance as a number.

+#### bitsPerSample

+The number of bits per sample of the instance as a number.

+#### channelCount

+The number of channels output by the instance as a number.

+#### streams

+The maximum number of simultaneous streams supported by the instance as a number.

 ## class Mixer
 The `Mixer` class provides access to the four-channel mixer and audio decompressors used by the `AudioOut`.
 This is useful for processing audio for other purposes, such as network streaming.